 A residential IP address is attractive to anyone wanting to use streaming video services in a foreign country.
 It’s also attractive to people wanting to hide their illegal activities.

-Any activity carried out through your Cubbit would be tracked down to your IP address.
+All activity carried out through your Cubbit can be tracked down to your IP address.
 To your home.
 To you.
+Cubbit doesn’t clearly disclose the risks in using its products on its website.

 Notably, few residential internet service providers (ISPs) allow you to resell or make your internet connection available to third parties.
 You could be in breach of contract if people randomly start using your internet connection through your Cubbit.